-Prior to joining ITEP, Richard made his way through the progressive policy world as an intern at places like the Center for American Progress, Taxpayers for Common Sense, and Center on Budget and Policy Priorities.
-He holds Bachelors Degrees in both Political Science and Interdisciplinary Studies (Communications, Law, Economics, and Government) and a Masters Degree in Public Policy (with a focus in Public Financial Management) from American University.
-Richard hails from Frederick, MD and currently resides in Washington, DC.
+Prior to joining ITEP in 2010, Richard made his way through the progressive policy world as an intern at the Center for American Progress, Taxpayers for Common Sense, and Center on Budget and Policy Priorities.
+He holds bachelor’s degrees in both political science and interdisciplinary studies, and a Master’s Degree in Public Policy (with a focus in public financial management) from American University.
+Richard hails from Frederick, Md., and currently resides in Washington, D.C.

 Recent Publications and Posts view more

 A new study by the Federal Reserve found that the evidence so far suggests that the new repatriation tax break has resulted in a surge in stock buybacks and little discernable impact in investment by its biggest beneficiaries, just as critics predicted.

 For true believers in supply-side economics, however, one major flaw of the TCJA is that it did not further cut taxes for the wealthy by reducing capital gains tax rates.
 But now the Trump Administration is considering using executive action to remedy this by indexing capital gains to inflation for tax purposes.